 Ok, I've installed GStreamer.
 What can I do next ?

-First of all, verify that you have a working registry and that you can inspect them by typing
+First of all, verify that you have a working installation and that you can inspect plugins by typing

 $ gst-inspect-1.0 fakesrc